iiscleap/Coswara-Data/README.md

 - 2020-11-30 contains 17 samples.
 - 2020-12-21 contains 27 samples.

-To download the data, you can merge the split tar files using the command below to obtain a single tar file and then untar it.

-`cat *.tar.gz.* > file_name.tar.gz `

-`tar -xvzf file_name.tar.gz`

 Each folder also has a CSV file which contains metadata of each sample.